hackshackers/hackshackers-hugo-content/blog/2020/04/how-to-keep-while-staying-at-home.md

 ---
-Title: How to gather online
+Title: How to keep in touch while staying at home
 authors:
 - Samantha Sunne
 date: "2020-04-06"